 For photos of Chia:

-- Once on the Links page, under the first heading of NATIVE PLANT IDENTIFICATION, PHOTOS, AND INFORMATION, click on the website link: “Wildflowers of the Santa Monica Mountains.”
+- Once on the Resources page, under the first heading of NATIVE PLANT IDENTIFICATION, PHOTOS, AND INFORMATION, click on the website link: “Wildflowers of the Santa Monica Mountains.”

 - Click on the link titled [Common Names].

 - Click on C in the index, and then scroll down that page to Chia.
 Voila!
-There are some great photos.
+There you’ll find some great photos.

 For medicinal uses of Chia: